hotwired/strada-android/README.md

 **[Strada](https://strada.hotwired.dev)** lets you create high fidelity native features driven by your web app.
 It's a set of libraries that work across your [web](https://github.com/hotwired/strada-web), [iOS](https://github.com/hotwired/strada-ios), and Android apps to help you build features that make your [Turbo Native](https://turbo.hotwired.dev/handbook/native) hybrid apps stand out.
 Turn HTML elements that exist in the WebView into native components and communicate messages across your native and web code.

 **Strada Android** enables you to create native components that receive and reply to messages from web components that are present on the page.
-Native components use received messages to run native code, whether it's to build high fidelity native UI or call platform APIs.
+Native components receive messages to run native code, whether it's to build high fidelity native UI or call platform APIs.

 ## Features
 - **Level up** your [Turbo Native](https://turbo.hotwired.dev/handbook/native) hybrid apps with high-fidelity native components, driven by web components.
 - **Reuse web components** for your [iOS](https://github.com/hotwired/strada-ios) and Android apps.
-- **Communicate with the WebView** and its web components without writing any javascript in your app.
+- **Communicate with the WebView** and its web components without writing any JavaScript in your app.

 ## Requirements